BGsalade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello -sets mod of file  -rwxr-x-wx chmod --reference=olleh hello  -sets mode of file hello same as olle's chmod -R +X . -adds execute permission of all subdir of the current dir to the group owner and other users
+chmod 753 hello -sets mod of file  -rwxr-x-wx chmod --reference=olleh hello  -sets mode of file hello same as olle's chmod -R +X . -adds execute permission of all subdir of the current dir to the group owner and other users mkdir -m 751 my_dir -creats dir with permission 751 in the workinf directory